 Now back to origins or sources.
 After talking about dignity and chronological order, Paul reminds the people that everyone comes from God.
 We are not independent as believers; we are one Body with one Head.
 If origins or chronology were important, Paul would not have had to point out that ever since Eve, all men have come from women.
 He is strongly putting the notion of chronology-based hierarchy to rest.

 Paul again reprimands the Corinthians for their inability to judge trivial matters, and what he says here about it is almost always translated backwards.
-It does not say that nature tells us long hair is bad for men but good for women.
-It says, “Look at nature; both men and women can grow long hair.
+It does not say that nature tells us fancy hair is bad for men but good for women.
+It says, “Look at nature; both men and women are given hair as clothing.
 Nature teaches only that they are the same when it comes to head coverings.”

 A’ 11:16 Not keeping the wrong traditions